 J-Head MK-IV Hot End Clone Design

 The illustration above shows the clone version of the J-Head MK-IV Hot End and looks similar to the original J-Head supplied by hotends.com.
 The version I have is with the aluminium nozzle/heater combination which is also available in brass (J-Head MK-IV-B).
 The overall machining quality of this nozzle is very good and was delivered with the main components pre-assembled, and has some kind of red sealant locking the peek insulator on to the aluminium nozzle/heater.
-A resistor and thermistor was included with some wire, wire insulating PTFE tubing and connectors which all needed assembly.
+A resistor, thermistor and some wire was included, and also wire insulating PTFE tubing and bootlace ferrule connectors; which all needed assembly.

 The peek nozzle holder has perhaps gone through the most evolutionary changes during the life of the J-head which demonstrates the importance of cooling; and version four is used here, but with only four vents instead of the five as per original design.
 The extra machining to the peek nozzle holder has greatly increased the surface area to allow heat to dissipate more efficiently to allow better cooling for extruding PLA filament.
 The series of vents round the peek nozzle holder would allow a cooling fan to be effective at lower RPM speeds making the 3d printer much quieter during operation.

 The aluminium nozzle/heater combination that make the J-Head, is probably the best and most reliable 3d printer Hot End design in it’s price range.
 You have what is commonly three separate components (nozzle, heater block, threaded tube), combined into one.
 With the machining required to produce the nozzle and peek nozzle holder together, it still manages to be the best value for money Hot End out there; with the important good usage track record.
 The aluminium version I have is based on the blueprints for nozzle/heater combination version one.